shadowbq/opendxl-atd-troubleshoot/README.md

 ## EPO DXL Permissions

-DXL Permissions are implicit and the `All Systems`e permission works even with certificates.
-If you limit the read only permissions of the report, you must explicityly at least allow the TIE server to read the channel, or create a common tag for all systems.
+DXL Permissions are implicit and the `All Systems` permission works even with certificates, not just tag or ma present machines.
+If you limit the read only permissions of the report, you must explicitly at least allow the TIE server to read the channel, or create a common tag for all systems.

 ```/mcafee/event/atd/file/report```